 decide that, notwithstanding such prima facie case, further consideration of the whole or part of the Report be deferred on such terms and conditions as it considers appropriate.

-The Reports Investigation Committee must notify in writing the bishop concerned, the Reports Administrator, and the Reporting Party that a prima facie case has been made out against the bishop concerned, and which course of action, of those listed in this subsection, the Reports Investigation Committee intends to take.
+The Reports Investigation Committee must notify in writing the Reports Administrator, the bishop concerned, and the Reporting Party that a prima facie case has been made out against the bishop concerned, and which course of action, of those listed in this subsection, the Reports Investigation Committee intends to take.
+If the Reports Investigation Committee determines that a Presentment shall be referred to the Disciplinary Tribunal for a Bishop, it shall provide a copy of such Presentment to the bishop concerned, properly redacted pursuant to Canon IV.11.1.4.

-In the event the Reports Investigation Committee takes action under section 3.7-section 3.8 of this canon, it must give public notice of the action taken in the manner it determines to be appropriate.
+In the event the Reports Investigation Committee takes action under Canon IV.3.7-3.8, it must give public notice of the action taken in the manner it determines to be appropriate, subject to the confidentiality and redaction rules of Canon IV.11

-Except as noted below in this section 3.10, no Presentment may be referred to the Disciplinary Tribunal for a Bishop for any offense unless it shall have been committed within 10 years prior to the date of the Report.
+Except as noted below in this section, no Presentment may be referred to the Disciplinary Tribunal for a Bishop for any offense unless it shall have been committed within ten (10) years prior to the date of the Report.

 A Presentment for an offense under Canon IV.3.1 involving sexual misconduct may be referred to the Disciplinary Tribunal for a Bishop at any time.